Loading…

 Every startup in the video management and streaming protocols space faces the fundamental question: build or wrap?
 Many opt to wrap FFmpeg for a faster time to market.
 Our strategic imperative, however, was not speed to market, but long-term performance and scalability.
 We optimized for the critical moment when a customer connects their 1,000th camera, ensuring that performance does not just hold, but excels.

 There is no substitute for building technology with architecture tailored to perform at scale.
-FFmpeg remains an incredible tool, indispensable for its intended purposes in video processing and format conversion, supporting a vast array of video codecs and audio encoders.
+FFmpeg remains an incredible tool, indispensable for its intended purposes in video processing and format conversion, supporting a large array of video codecs and audio encoders.
 However, when a product requires handling thousands of concurrent live streams, integrating complex AI video processing, and achieving sub-second latency, an architecture explicitly designed for these challenges is paramount.

 We built Visylix from the ground up in Kolkata.
 Today, it demonstrably handles more concurrent streams than any other video management platform on the market.
 That would not have been possible by merely wrapping FFmpeg.
 Sometimes the hardest engineering decision is the right one.